openindus/oi-firmware/docs/source/get_started/arduino_example.rst

     void loop() {}

-.. warning:: Be careful not to use directly the Arduino function `digitalWrite` and `digitalRead` because the behavior is undefined and your code will not work as expected.
+.. warning:: Be careful not to use the Arduino functions `digitalWrite` and `digitalRead` directly, because the behavior is undefined and your code will not work as expected.

 Add external library to the code